Timeline of events in Krishnamurti's life (taken from the biographies: "Years

 1980: Differences arise between the English & Indian Foundations over matters

-President.
-The Indian Prime Minister Indira Gandhi pays Rishi Valley a
+Indian Prime Minister Indira Gandhi pays Rishi Valley a visit.

 1981: Back in Ojai, K spends time working in the new garden at Pine Cottage.